 As the technique requires JavaScript, aggressively blocking JS scripts will prevent the fake link from appearing.
 However, most people do not block Javascript scripts, as this would break many popular websites.

 A good method of spotting the fake window is to try to move it out of bounds of the main browser window.
-If it can't be moved on the desktop it's not a window.
+If it cannot be moved to the surface it's not a window.

 Other ways of checking to detect BitB attacks are: